Building Information Model

 Scan to BIM Revit is a particular type of bim project where the data collection is solely for the purpose of creating an Autodesk Revit 3D model.
 In fact, a Revit model is commonly referred to as a BIM model.
 The terms are often used interchangeably in the construction industry and the heritage building industry.

-What are the advantages of Scan to BIM?
+What are the Advantages of Scan to BIM?

-There are two main advantages of scan to bim.
-One is that the process of measuring and documenting an existing building becomes mostly automated.
-That allows AEC project teams to outsource it out as they scale up their operations and take on multiple scan to bim projects simultaneously.
-The second main advantage over traditional methods is the accuracy of the result.
-The highly accurate digital picture afforded by bim technology reduces the chance of making a serious error or omission.
+1. The process of measuring and documenting an existing building becomes mostly automated.
+That allows architecture, engineering, and construction project teams to outsource it as they scale their operations and take on multiple Scan to BIM projects simultaneously.

-Scan to BIM compared to traditional methods
+Scan to BIM Compared to traditional Methods

 Gone are the days of using old fashioned methods to collect data on building systems such as the trusty pencil and paper method.
 Taking measurements using a tape measure or laser beam distance meters takes too long.
 Laser beams are high speed and accurate, but you still end up only taking one measurement at a time.
 Plus, the ability of a human to draw an accurate representation of a building can be limited unless you are the Bob Vila of as-built drawings.